 Time is of the essence in an injury claim.
 This is especially true in a truck accident when the trucking company has key evidence in its possession.
 The company may be a liable party, and preserving this evidence would not necessarily be in its best interest.

 We need to act quickly to ensure this evidence remains intact.
 Connecting with our law firm at your earliest convenience could ultimately protect your right to fair compensation.
+We have an office in Lubbock and several other convenient locations across the state.
+If your injuries prevent you from coming to us, we can begin your case immediately with a virtual meeting.

 Could Any Exceptions Extend the Deadline in Your Case?